buurmannetje/webzijde/content/posts/hugo-data-template.md

 - /data/watched.yml
 - /themes/your_theme/layouts/shortcodes/movies-list.html

 **/content/movies.md** is the actual **/movies** page on the website that you visit to see the list.
 So this page can have an intro and some images if you like.
-It's as simple as crating a normal content page in Hugo, as long as you put this string somewhere in the page: <pre>{{< movies-list >}}</pre>
+It's as simple as crating a normal content page in Hugo, as long as you put this string somewhere in the page: { { < movies-list > } }

 ### /data/watched.yml
 ```